cosmosdevs/GameOfZones/README.md

 The goal of running an adversarial testnet challenge is to stress test the protocol-level of the Cosmos network and the IBC module.
 As the community and network operators become acquainted with the IBC module and setting up zones, the code will be pushed to its limit (and perhaps beyond!), as a way to observe its performance before it is released as production-ready software.

 Throughout the competition, we expect to see validators running their own zones and attempting to attack other zones through spamming or exploiting configurations.
 We also expect to see non-traditional configurations of core protocols and software that might provide specific advantages to our network operators.
-Additionally, we hope to observe numerous multi-hop transactions, proposer priority attacks, double spending attacks, unnoticed equivocations, and other confusion attacks that attempt to disrupt communication and operations between zones and relayers.During Phase 1b of the challenge, any team that pools their genesis allocated doubloons for additional gas will be disqualified.
+Additionally, we hope to observe numerous multi-hop transactions, proposer priority attacks, double spending attacks, unnoticed equivocations, and other confusion attacks that attempt to disrupt communication and operations between zones and relayers.
+During Phase 1b of the challenge, any team that pools their genesis allocated doubloons for additional gas will be disqualified.

 During the course of the game, it is forbidden to exploit security vulnerabilities in attempt to win the challenge.
 Participants who exploit software vulnerabilities in the IBC module or Cosmos Network will be disqualified.
 Participants who use social engineering or malware to attack fellow competitors will also be disqualified from the challenge.
 If you find a software vulnerability during the competition, please report it to  [security@cosmosnetwork.dev](http://security@cosmosnetwork.dev/)  — once IBC is added to the bug bounty program, all security bugs reported will be eligible for a bonus reward.